sammosummo/sammosummo.github.io/_posts/2019-03-19-pure-tones.md

 ## Python function

-In a moment, we will write a Python function that creates digital representations of pure tones with specified durations, frequencies, phases, and levels by sampling from equation
+In a moment, we will write a Python function that creates digital representations of pure tones with specified durations, frequencies, phases, and levels by sampling from Eq.
 $$\eqref{eq:one}$$ at regular time intervals.
 But first we need to choose a reference amplitude and a sample rate.